Human rights activists say these videos show violent kidnappings—and Facebook isn't taking them down

 Change the Terms, a coalition of nonprofits and civil rights groups pushing tech companies to work to reduce hate online, published images of the videos on Twitter on Tuesday, and called for Facebook to take them down.
 The danger, the coalition argues, is that the videos allow the United Constitutional Patriots to promote illegal activities while growing support and donations.

 The content “violates a number of the provisions in the community standards Facebook has,” says Arusha Gordon, an attorney and co-interim director of the Stop Hate Project at the Lawyers’ Committee for Civil Rights Under Law.
-Arush, making detailed reference to the platform’s own content policies, argues the videos violate “their provision on dangerous individuals and organizations, the provision on promoting or publicizing a crime, their provision on coordinating harm, section 3.13 on violence or graphic content.
+Gordon, making detailed reference to the platform’s own content policies, argues the videos violate “their provision on dangerous individuals and organizations, the provision on promoting or publicizing a crime, their provision on coordinating harm, section 3.13 on violence or graphic content.
 So there’s a whole number of provisions that it raises some serious questions under.”

 “The United Constitutional Patriots’ actions raise concerns under both federal and state law and maybe even human rights law,” Gordon added.
 “Private citizens cannot go around detaining others and holding them captive.”